trbll/sense-hat-led/README.md

 - - -
 ### sleep

-NOTE: Sycronous only.
+NOTE: Synchronous only.
 These calls will block execution of all JavaScript by halting Node.js' event loop!!

 Parameter | Type | Valid values | Explanation
 --- | --- | --- | ---